 This course explores principles of care and education in the early childhood environment, including the importance of creating a community through relationships, physical space, and organization of time.

-Prerequisite: CEP 315; ECED 301, ECED 302; SPED 310; and admission to the early childhood education teacher preparation program.
+Prerequisite: CEP 215 or CEP 315; ECED 301, ECED 302; SPED 310; and admission to the early childhood education teacher preparation program.

 Offered: Spring.